1981 NFL season

 The 1981 NFL season was the 62nd regular season of the National Football League.
 The season ended with Super Bowl XVI when the San Francisco 49ers defeated the Cincinnati Bengals 26–21 at the Pontiac Silverdome in Michigan.

 Draft

-The 1981 NFL Draft was held from April 28 to 29, 1981 at New York City’s Sheraton Hotel.
+The 1981 NFL draft was held from April 28 to 29, 1981, at New York City's Sheraton Hotel.
 With the first pick, the New Orleans Saints selected running back George Rogers from the University of South Carolina.

 New referee

-Cal Lepore, the line judge for Super Bowl III and referee for the Miracle at the Meadowlands, retired prior to the 1980 season.
-He would later become supervisor of officials in the United States Football League.
+Cal Lepore, the line judge for Super Bowl III and referee for the Miracle at the Meadowlands, retired after the 1980 season.
+He would later become supervisor of officials in the United States Football League and a replay official in the NFL when it was adopted in 1986.
 Tom Dooley, who was assigned Super Bowl XV as line judge at the end of the 1981 season, was promoted to referee to replace Lepore.